Lower Blepharoplasty Glasgow|Eye Bag Removal Surgery

 How Lower Blepharoplasty Is Performed

-Lower blepharoplasty is performed under local anaesthetic at McKeown Medical in Glasgow.
+Lower blepharoplasty is performed under local anaesthetic, with deep sedation where appropriate, at McKeown Medical in Glasgow.
 The area is first numbed with a fine injection.
 The incision is then placed in one of two locations, depending on your anatomy.
 A transconjunctival approach hides the incision inside the lower eyelid.
 It leaves no external scar at all and is generally used when the issue is fat alone.
 A transcutaneous approach places a fine incision just below the lash line.
 It’s used when excess skin or muscle laxity also needs to be addressed.
 The scar from this approach sits in the natural crease beneath the lashes and typically fades to be virtually undetectable over time.
-From there, Dr McKeown will either remove or reposition the lower lid fat pads, trim any excess skin, and tighten the underlying muscle if needed.
+From there, your surgeon will either remove or reposition the lower lid fat pads, trim any excess skin, and tighten the underlying muscle if needed.
 The technique used is finalised at your consultation, based on what your eyes actually need rather than a one-size-fits-all approach.

 Before & After: Following Lower Eye Bag Removal Surgery.